top of page

 For additional information about the Medical Humanities minor as well as the associated resources, faculty, and programs here at Boston College please click below.

-If you have any inquiries, submissions, or even suggestions on how we can improve, please email us.
+If you have any inquiries, submissions, or suggestions on how we can improve, please email us.
 We are always happy to have feedback from our readers!